History of the Taliban: Religious regulations

 Radio Kabul was renamed Voice of the Sharia and used to announce new religious rules.
 Under the Taliban regime, Sharia law was interpreted to ban a wide variety of activities hitherto lawful in Afghanistan: employment, education and sports for women, movies, television, videos, music, dancing, hanging pictures in homes, clapping during sports events, kite flying, and beard trimming.
 One Taliban list of prohibitions included:

 pork, pig, pig oil, anything made from human hair, satellite dishes, cinematography, and equipment that produces the joy of music, pool tables, chess, masks, alcohol, tapes, computers, VCRs, television, anything that propagates sex and is full of music, wine, lobster, nail polish, firecrackers, statues, sewing catalogs, pictures, Christmas cards.

 Men were required to have a beard extending farther than a fist clamped at the base of the chin.
 On the other hand, they had to wear their head hair short.
 Men were also required to wear a head covering.
 Possession was forbidden of depictions of living things, whether drawings, paintings or photographs, stuffed animals, and dolls.
 Movie theaters were closed and music was banned.
 Hundreds of cultural artifacts that were deemed polytheistic were also destroyed including a major museum and countless private art collections.
-A sample Taliban edict issued after their capture of Kabul is one decreed in December 1996 by the "General Presidency of Amr Bil Maruf and Nahi Anil Munkar" (or Religious Police) banning a variety of things and activities: music, shaving of beards, keeping of pigeons, flying kites, displaying of pictures or portraits, western hairstyles, music and dancing at weddings, gambling, "sorcery", and not praying at prayer times.
+A sample Taliban edict issued after their capture of Kabul is one decreed in December 1996 by the Taliban's religious police banning a variety of things and activities: music, shaving of beards, keeping of pigeons, flying kites, displaying of pictures or portraits, western hairstyles, music and dancing at weddings, gambling, "sorcery", and not praying at prayer times.
 In February 2001, Taliban used sledgehammers to destroy representational works of art at the National Museum of Afghanistan.

 Local festivities were not exempt from prohibitions.
 The Taliban banned the traditional Afghan New Year's celebrations and "for a time they also banned [Ashura] the Shia Islamic month of mourning and even restricted any show of festivity at Eid."
 The Afghan people were not allowed to have any cultural celebrations if women were present.
 If there were only men at the celebration it would be allowed, so long as it ended by 7:00 p.m, a set time.
 Many Taliban officials were slightly opposed to the idea of no entertainment, but even they wanted it to follow many of the religious restrictions.
 These rules were issued by the Ministry for the Promotion of Virtue and Suppression of Vice (PVSV) and enforced by its "religious police," a concept thought to be borrowed from the Saudis.
 In newly conquered towns hundreds of religious police beat offenders (typically men without beards and women who were not wearing their burqas properly) with long sticks.

 Theft was punished by the amputation of a hand, rape and murder by public execution.
 Married adulterers were stoned to death.
-In Kabul, punishments were carried out in front of crowds in the city's former soccer stadium.
+In Kabul, punishments were carried out in front of crowds in Ghazi Stadium, the city's former soccer stadium.